 Because your pet is older, he's probably been trained so he will understand the basic puppy obedience training commands such as sit, down, stand, etc. which can be very useful at this stage of his training.

-When your pooch is happily entering and leaving his crate in return for treats and/or praise, begin using the words "into bed" (or whatever words you prefer) just as he's stepping into it.
+When your pooch is happily entering and leaving his crate, begin using the words "into bed" (or whatever words you prefer) just as he's stepping into it.

-After a few training sessions where you've used your new command, drop the use of treats.
+After a few training sessions where you've used your new command, if you haven't done it already, drop the use of treats.

 You now want your Cocker Spaniel to enter his cage because you've asked him to, not because he's been 'bribed' with a treat!

-If he doesn't do as you've asked, just wait and see if he eventually goes inside - and when he does, reward him with praise to let him know that he did exactly what you wanted him to do.
+If he doesn't do as you've asked, just wait and see if he eventually goes inside.
+When he does, praise him enthusiastically to let him know that he did exactly what you wanted him to do.

 If he doesn't make a move, simply end the training session and try again later.